An easy way to reuse old wooden shutters in a master bedroom.

 Once I added a new nightstand and lamp on the hubs’ side of the bed, I felt like something was missing on the window.
 Then I remembered my old wooden shutters hanging out in the basement.
 They would be the perfect touch.

 All they needed was a good cleaning, a trim to cut them to size and a few screws to secure the sides.
-I like the idea of adding a touch of black so I kept them as is.
+I like the idea of adding a touch of black so I kept them as is (one side was gray and the was black).

 We hung the shutters up and they fit perfectly, like they were meant to be in this space.
 I think the hubs even likes them. 😉